ffromani/vmmi/SPEC.md

 The introduction of VMMI plugins adds another entity between libvirt and the management application.
 If libvirt crashes, or if the VMMI plugin loses the connection to libvirt for any reason, it must exit with error.
 If the VM under migration disappears for any reason outside the control of a VMMI plugin, the VMMI plugin must exit with error.
-Please note that a VMMI plugin must expect and handle only those teo termination conditions: migration completed, migration aborted.
+Please note that a VMMI plugin must expect and handle only those termination conditions: migration completed, migration aborted.
 Please note that the management application is free to abort the migraton (virDomainAbortJob) anytime outside the control of the VMMI plugin.
 A VMMI compliant plugin must treat the "migration aborted by the management application" state like the "migration aborted by the hypervisor" state and exit as soon as possible.